PoisotLab/2015_ms_datamining/ms.md

-Because this food web was sampled *locally*, there is the possibility that interactions between genera are not reported; either because species from these genera do not interact, or co-occur, in the sampling location.
+Because this food web was sampled *locally*, there is the possibility that interactions between genera are not reported; either because species from these genera do not interact or do not co-occur in the sampling location.
 To circumvent this, we queried the *GLOBI* database [@poel14] for each genus name, and retrieved all *feeding* interactions.
 For all *new* genera retrieved through this method, we also retrieved their interactions with genera already in the network.
 The inflated network (original data plus data from *GLOBI*) has 368 genera, and a total of 4796 interactions between them.